kabaros/crd-ngo/src/pages/about/index.md

 ## Working methods

-In order to respond systematically to the mentioned challenges, CDR will follow clear working methods to guide its actions.
+CDR will follow clear working methods to guide its actions.
 Working methods of CDR include the following:

 1. Training and capacity building
 2. Economic and social empowerment